Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 Relatedly, a stream of work explored the \emph{co‑evolution} of opinions in BCMs and other quantities of interest. \textcite{bagnoli_dynamical_2007} examine a DW‑style model in which agents’ opinions co‑evolve with pairwise affinities that gate whether two individuals interact and update their views.
 Through numerical simulations they uncover a continuous phase transition from consensus to fragmentation, characterized by the rescaled control parameter $1/\sqrt{\sigma\alpha_c}.$ Here, \(\alpha_c\) is the critical affinity that sets the interaction threshold, whereas the social temperature \(\sigma\) regulates the likelihood of encounters between dissimilar agents; sufficiently large \(\sigma\) enables cross‑cutting interactions and thus influences the onset of fragmentation.
 Other BCMs that consider the co-evolution of opinions and the network structure \cite{kan_adaptive_2022} are discussed in detail in \sref{subsubsec:co-evo-cont-op}.

-The idea of bounded confidence was also used in discrete three-state models \cite{vazquez_constrained_2003,mobilia_fixation_2011,lipiecki_polarization_2022}, although usually without explicitly referring to the confidence bound.
+The idea of bounded confidence has also been applied to models in which opinions take discrete integer values \cite{fortunato_krause-hegselmann_2004}.
+In particular, in three-state models \cite{vazquez_constrained_2003,mobilia_fixation_2011,lipiecki_polarization_2022}, although usually without explicitly referring to the confidence bound.
 For example, in the three-state constrained voter model, opinions $+1$ and $-1$ represent radical positions (e.g., leftist and rightist), while opinion $0$ represents a centrist or intermediate state \cite{vazquez_constrained_2003,mobilia_fixation_2011} (see also Section \ref{sec:MSVM}).
 Interactions are constrained such that agents holding $+1$ and $-1$ do not interact directly with each other, but only through the intermediate state $0$.
 This restriction effectively mimics bounded confidence: individuals with opposing radical views are too far apart in opinion space to influence each other directly.
 In this model, regardless of spatial dimension, the system eventually reaches either a consensus on one of the three possible opinions or a frozen state composed solely of leftists and rightists (polarized state).
 A similar idea was later used in the three-state $q$-voter model with anticonformity, where the authors explicitly referred to bounded confidence \cite{lipiecki_polarization_2022,lipiecki_depolarizing_2025}.
 The presence of bounded confidence supports polarization, but a surprising result from this model was that anticonformity can promote consensus \cite{lipiecki_polarization_2022} and even depolarize initially polarized groups \cite{lipiecki_depolarizing_2025}.